leangjia/blender_docs/manual/physics/fluid/type/flow.rst

       This object will emit fluid into the simulation, like a water tap or base of a fire.

    Outflow
-      Any fluid that enters the :term:`bounding box` of this object will be removed from the domain (think of a drain or a black hole).
+      Any fluid that enters the :term:`Bounding Box` of this object will be removed from the domain (think of a drain or a black hole).
 This can be useful in combination with an inflow to prevent the whole domain from filling up.
 Outflow objects can be animated and the area where the fluid disappears will follow the object as it moves around.